Skip to main content

 All charities registered with the ACNC must continue to be not-for-profit and pursue solely charitable purposes.
 They must also keep financial and operational records, and report information to the ACNC annually – including financial information.

-Most charities must also comply with the ACNC Governance Standards and for charities operating overseas, the ACNC External Conduct Standards.
+Most charities must also comply with the ACNC Governance Standards and, if operating overseas, the ACNC External Conduct Standards.

 The Governance Standards do not refer to specific obligations for safeguarding.
 However, they do require charities to comply with Australian law (Governance Standard 3), and they set duties for a charity’s Responsible People (Governance Standard 5).
-These duties include the requirement to act with care and diligence and in the best interests of the charity.
+These duties include the requirement to act with care and diligence and in the charity’s best interests.

-For charities that operate overseas – including those that just send funds overseas – the External Conduct Standards have explicit requirements for protecting vulnerable people (External Conduct Standard 4).
+For charities that operate or send funds overseas, there are explicit requirements for protecting vulnerable people (External Conduct Standard 4).

-Depending on the location and nature of your charity’s operations, there may be other state, federal or overseas legislation with which your charity must comply.
+There may be other state, federal or overseas legislation with which your charity must comply, depending on the location and nature of your charity’s operations.
+Charities could consider creating a register of legal obligations, so they are aware of all relevant obligations.
 You may consider getting legal advice to fully understand your charity’s legal obligations.

 Risks, harms and possible consequences